Skip to content

 Terms and certification

 Special provisions apply for disabled persons.
-A person is generally considered disabled if he/she has a serious and prolonged mental or physical impairment that has lasted, or is expected to last, for a continuous period of at least 12 months.9
+A person is generally considered disabled if they have a serious and prolonged mental or physical impairment that has lasted, or is expected to last, for a continuous period of at least 12 months8

 For both federal and Quebec purposes, individuals who have been diagnosed with Type 1 diabetes meet the eligibility criteria under life-sustaining therapy.